After the Baby

 During the last month of my pregnancy with Mya, a magazine threw me into a rage.
 It had one of the those "amazing post-pregnancy weight loss" sets of pictures of pregnant celebs before and after giving birth.
 All of the celeb moms with the tight bodies only days after pregnancy made me feel every extra pound of the 30 that I gained during my pregnancy.

 While I was admittedly mad because the magazine made me feel like a whale, I was also pissed about the message it sent.
-Celebrating the celebrities rapid weight loss meant celebrating unhealthy and dangerous dieting methods that can hurt both mom and newborn baby.
+Celebrating the celebrities rapid weight loss meant celebrating unhealthy and dangerous dieting methods that can hurt both new moms and newborn babys.
 So I'm writing this article to set the record straight.
 When Mya was born, I lost weight (though it seemed agonizingly slow at times) using normal healthy methods.

 Losing 30 lbs in a few days is not a reasonable goal.
 Those celebs are crazy.
 This is one of those cases that professional help (i.e. a doctor consultation) is probably needed.
 During my first pregnancy, I tried to revert to my pre-pregnancy eating plan.
 It didn't really work.
 My body had changed, so I consulted with my doctor.
 He gave me a target calorie consumption that took my new body (and breastfeeding) into consideration.

-As a basic rule of thumb, WebMB recommends to not to dip below 1,800 calories a day.
-Remember that it took nine months to gain all that weight.
+As a basic rule of thumb, WebMB recommends you make sure not to dip below 1,800 calories a day.
+Remember that it took nine months to gain all that baby weight.
 It took me another nine months to lose it again.
 So what's reasonable?
 6 months to return to pre-pregnancy weight is a goal recommended by LiveScience, but a return within 12 months is still acceptable.

 Many experts recommend waiting one month to 6 weeks before even thinking about losing weight.
 New mothers have enough to worry about without fixating on weight.
 Give yourself a break for a while.
 To give you some hope and confidence, here's an awesome quote from WebMD, "...if you go back to eating healthy and eating for your hunger, most women find that the weight comes off pretty naturally."